noffz-technologies/.github/.github/ISSUE_TEMPLATE/main-task.md

 ---

 ## Functionality
 Describe the task further.
-If exists you can also copy the task description from the projects excel task overview.
+If exists you can also copy the task description from the projects task overview.

 ### Components
 Split the task in functions and smaller tasks which can later be a child issue to this one.